audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 You should now be in the folder containing the ``requirements_dev.txt`` file.

 Your virtualenv should still be activated.
+If it isn't, activate it now.
 Install the new project's local development requirements:

 .. code-block:: bash